duanze/LitePreferences/README.md

 ### 6.Shortages that compared with SharedPreferences
 - Don't support data type Set&lt;String&gt; and its methods
-- Don't support litsener
+- Don't support listener
 - Don't support apply() and chain put calls together
-- Don't have method contains(String) and getAll()
+- Don't have contains(String) and getAll()
 <br>Actually,I don't mind the all above at present.

 # Sample in app